katafo/flutter_styles/README.md

 Use interface to ensure all styles you define have the same config.

-3. Then create AppCubit which wrap your MaterialApp.
-So that, you can call your style anywhere in app.
+**3. Then create AppCubit which wrap your MaterialApp.
+So that, you can call your style anywhere in app.**
-Ex:
+## For example:
 ```dart
 _appCubit.styles.getThemeData()
 ```